Caching

 The easiest way is to use the Caching-Process by looking at how a page is served.
 Let's say you have a blog with enabled Caching.
 When someone first sees your Homepage visits, the page loads in the conventional way.
 The request is received, processed on the server, and the resulting web page to be displayed is converted into an HTML file and sent to the visitor's web browser.

-Since the Caching is turned on, the server usually stores this HTML file in its "random access memory" (or RAM), which is extremely fast.
-If you or someone else is using the Homepage the next time it visits, the server does not need to perform the processing and conversion to HTML.
+Since the Caching is switched on, the server usually saves this HTML file in its "Random Access Memory" (or RAM), which is extremely fast.
+If you or someone else has the Homepage the next time it visits, the server does not need to perform the processing and conversion to HTML.
 Instead, it simply sends the already prepared HTML file to the Browser.

 What happens when you change the content?